KhouryFinance/mortgage-quant/README.md

 stream of mortgage payments will eventually return over time, and to show the investor whether the price they're paying is above or below expected value.

-In simple terms, the present value of an annuity is the value of all future annuity payments.
-It calculates the present value of future cash flows.
+In simple terms, the present value of an annuity is the value of a continuous stream of payments over a future period of time in today's dollars.

 Given a monthly payment, an interest rate, and the number of payments to be made, the present value of an annuity will output your total loan amount.